There are helpful ways of thinking about the city in terms of time and space using analogy and metaphor: the vortex and the palimpsest.

 The Vortex

 The nexus of roads was a dry, high ground path leading between the headwaters of two rivers (one, the Minetta) flowing in opposite directions to the Hudson and East Rivers.
 The section of the Viele Map to the right highlights Union and Madison Squares, and shows the path of Broadway connecting them while following a natural high ground path, and logical ancient passage through the island, that is today’s Broadway.
-Madison Square’s high ground site between the two opposite flowing rivers was a microcosm of New York City on the island of Manhattan itself.

 Just 75 years after Madison Square looked like a village scene after a snowfall (albeit with a reform school/prison at its center), a mile further uptown at 42nd Street, New Year’s Eve was being celebrated in Times Square, and the New York Public Library was under construction further up Fifth Avenue!
 In fact, a centenarian who lived when a stone bridge was required to cross Canal Street, could have witnessed the first few Times Square New Years’ Eves, a few miles uptown.